alexwohlbruck/covalent/readme.md

 #### RX Messages (web app to board)

 ##### `REQUEST_NETWORKS`
 Request a list of available Wifi networks from the board.
-A response is sent via `AVAILABLE_NETWORKS`
+A response is sent via `AVAILABLE_NETWORKS`.
+In addition, `DEVICE_DATA` is sent for convenience.

 Payload:
 ```json